Rust (2024 film): Resumed production

-In October 2022, the Hutchins family settled the lawsuit, with filming set to resume in January 2023 in California, with Matthew Hutchins as an executive producer.
-Many of the film's crew gave mixed reactions towards the news, with some supporting it and planning on resuming their work on it, while others condemning the decision and deciding not to return.
+In October 2022, the Hutchins family settled the lawsuit, with filming set to resume in January 2023 in California, with Matthew Hutchins, Halyna's husband, as an executive producer.
+Many of the film's crew gave mixed reactions towards the news, with some supporting it and planning on resuming their work on it, but others condemning the decision and deciding not to return.
 On January 18, filming was delayed again after New Mexico First Judicial District Attorney Mary Carmack-Altwies decided to charge Baldwin with involuntary manslaughter.
 In February 2023, it was reported that filming would resume in spring 2023 with Souza directing and Bianca Cline as cinematographer.
 Grant Hill was added as producer.
 The new shooting location was reported to be Yellowstone Film Ranch in Livingston, Montana.
 Producers stated that the use of working weapons or ammunition would be prohibited.

+Production of the film resumed on April 20, 2023.
+The same day, it was reported that prosecutors had informed Baldwin that the charges against him were being dropped and the new, updated cast was released.
+Meanwhile, Patrick Scott McDermott was confirmed to have replaced Noon.
+By May 2023, Jensen Ackles left because of scheduling conflicts; a new character is played by Josh Hopkins.
+On April 24, 2023, Baldwin returned to the set to finish filming his scenes, with the production concluding on May 22, 2023.

 Release

-Rust is scheduled to be released in the United States by The Avenue.
+Rust held its world premiere at Camerimage on November 20, 2024, in Toruń, Poland.
+The film was released theatrically and on video-on-demand (VOD) on May 2, 2025, by Falling Forward Films.
+The film was released on 150 screens, while Decal Releasing will handle the home release.

+Reception

+Box office

+It was estimated that the film made $25,000 at 115 theaters on its opening day.

+Critical response

+Variety wrote in its review, "It's a handsome and watchable indie art Western, set in 1882, that turns into a sentimental cross-generational buddy film.
+Yet I can't say that the movie, in the end, is especially good."

+The New York Times called the film "a derivative, hyperviolent, finally sentimental drama set in the 19th century about an orphan (Patrick Scott McDermott) and his outlaw grandfather (Baldwin) that's filled with mayhem and carnage."

+The cinematography by Hutchins and co-cinematographer Bianca Cline was praised.
+David Ehrlich, writing for IndieWire, said that "the film's digital gloss dovetails with the rustic elementalism of its genre, whereas so many other recent Westerns have forced those two aesthetics into direct confrontation with each other", while Jesse Hassenger, writing for The Guardian, described Hutchins as "the movie's saving grace".